Goscelin: Writing

 William of Malmesbury praises his industry in the highest terms.
 He was at Ely sometime after 1082, where he wrote a life of St Æthelthryth.
 Between 1087 and 1091 he was at Ramsey, and compiled there a life of the abbot St Ivo, or Ives.
 In the 1090s, he went to Canterbury, where he wrote his account of the translation of the relics of St Augustine and his companions, which had taken place in 1091.
 He wrote it in the octave year after that event, i.e. in 1098-99, and dedicated the work to St Anselm.
 A Canterbury obituary, quoted by Henry Wharton in Anglia Sacra, gives 15 May as the day of death of a certain Goscelin, who may have been this man, but does not name the year.

 His works consist of the lives of many English saints, chiefly of those connected with Canterbury, where he spent his last years.
 Some of them have been printed by the Bollandists, by Jean Mabillon, and by Jacques-Paul Migne.
 Others are contained in manuscripts in the British Museum and at Cambridge.
 His chief work was a life of St Augustine of Canterbury, professing to be based on older records and divided into two parts, -- an "Historia major" (Mabillon, Acta Sactorum.
 O.S.B., I) and an "Historia minor" (in Wharton, Anglia Sacra, I).
 His method seems to have been usually to take some older writer as his basis and to reproduce his work, in his own style.

 The Liber Confortatorius dedicated to Eve of Wilton, a former pupil who went to Angers to live as a recluse, is a "letter of consolation", offering spiritual advice to Eve in her new vocation and conveying Goscelin's feelings about her sudden departure.
+One commentator feels that it reads like a private, even erotic, letter.

 According to William of Malmesbury, Goscelin was also a skilled musician.